Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros off the critical line

 \subsection{Real off-critical zeros}

-As has already been mentioned, the critical zero 1, lying on the $\Delta$-axis in Figure \ref{allcrit}, is a left edge zero because the curve of critical zeros passes across the $\Delta$-axis into the lower quadrant in a reflection-symmetrical way.
-The components of this edge point $\rho_y^*=0$ and $\Delta^*_c$ fulfill Eqs. (\ref{edge1}) and (\ref{edge2}) provided that
+In this section, we are interested in real off-critical zeros.
+It has already been mentioned that the critical zero numbered by 1 in Figure \ref{allcritintro}, lying on the $\Delta$-axis, is a left edge zero because the curve of critical zeros passes across the $\Delta$-axis into the lower quadrant in a reflection-symmetrical way.